Predicting post-release defects with knowledge units (KUs) of programming languages: an empirical study: Findings

-To determine the KU-based features that have the most significant impact on predictions, we conduct a model interpretation analysis utilizing SHAP (SHapley Additive exPlanation).
-SHAP, a widely adopted method for model interpretation, leverages game theory to provide an optimal framework for quantifying each feature's contribution to the model's predictions~\citep{molnar2020interpretable}.
+\textbf{Approach.} To determine the KU features that have the most significant impact on predictions, we conduct a model interpretation analysis utilizing SHAP (SHapley Additive exPlanation).
+SHAP is a widely adopted method for model interpretation that leverages game theory to provide an optimal framework for quantifying each feature's contribution to the model's predictions~\citep{molnar2020interpretable}.
 SHAP values can be positive or negative, signifying the direction of the feature's influence on the prediction.
-A positive SHAP value indicates that the feature increases the likelihood of the predicted outcome (e.g., classifying a file as buggy in a defect prediction model).
-In contrast, a negative SHAP value means that the feature reduces the likelihood of the predicted outcome or increases the likelihood of the opposite class (i.e., not buggy class).
+A positive SHAP value indicates that the feature increases the likelihood of the predicted outcome (e.g., classifying a file as defective in a defect prediction model).
+In contrast, a negative SHAP value means that the feature reduces the likelihood of the predicted outcome or increases the likelihood of the opposite class (i.e., clean class).
 The strength of a feature is determined by the magnitude of SHAP values.
 Specifically, the absolute SHAP value of a feature indicates its influence on the prediction, with higher values signifying greater importance.
-We use the \texttt{SHAP} package of \texttt{python} to perform the SHAP analysis \citep{shapper_package}.
+We use the \texttt{shapper} python package to perform the SHAP analysis \citep{shapper_package}.